The Serious Cardiovascular Side Effects of Opioid Use

 Heroin Use Associated with Fatal Heart Infection

-Hospitalizations for a heart valve infection often attributed to intravenous drug have increased significantly, according to a new study by researchers from Tufts Medical Center and Tufts University School of Medicine.
+Hospitalizations for heart valve infection often attributed to intravenous drug use have increased significantly, according to a new study by researchers from Tufts Medical Center and Tufts University School of Medicine.

 Infective endocarditis (IE) is an infection of the heart valve that can be lethal and is often triggered by intravenous drug use, which can introduce bacteria into the bloodstream.
 In 2000, 7% of all IE cases were related to injection drug use.
 By 2013, that figure had jumped to 12% - from approximately 3,578 cases to 8,530.